 I simply don’t have the brainpower to evaluate the competing scientific truth claims that dominate our view of the world.
 I can’t do the math.
 So the heated informed discussions about the relative merits of String Theory vs Simulation vs Multiverse, by minds that can find their way in the runic equations, emerge in my brain as mesmerizing gobbledygook.
 Being a dutiful Westerner, I accept the scientific method, broadly speaking, as the final arbiter of the material universe.
 But the current theoretical models of reality aren’t readily measured; in fact most can’t be subjected to definitive experiment at all.

 So we, the 99.999% of us that can’t evaluate the findings of theoretical physicists, are forced to accept their work on faith.
 Yes, faith.
 The High Priests of Math, the supreme order of the religion, issue decrees of fact as if a unified body, but the squabbles inside the temple can be deafening.

 Yet it’s all just a Google search away.
 Maybe it’s an age thing.
-Growing up in the 1960’s, if you wanted to know about something in depth, you had one option.
+Growing up in the 1960’s, if you wanted to know about something in depth, you had one channel.
 Go to the library.
-Find a spot for your stuff, notebooks, pens and pencils, drinks in a closed container, snacks, in bad weather bulky clothes and boots; some folks couldn’t get a thing done unless they lugged their banged up Underwood along.
+Find a spot for your stuff.
+Notebooks, pens and pencils, drinks in a closed container, snacks, in bad weather bulky clothes and boots.
+Some folks couldn’t get a thing done unless they lugged their banged up Underwood along.
 Must’ve been the Fugs decal.

-Books and periodicals, arranged in stacks, cataloged on indexed cards.
+Books, maps, encyclopedia, periodicals all arranged in stacks, cataloged on indexed cards.
 Very orderly, with a comforting sense that your answer was there, systematically arranged, and lacked nothing but your hours of labor to discover.
 There were accepted authorities to cite who weren’t trolled by illiterate haters.
-You didn’t type your keywords into a search engine, instantly rewarded.
+Most critically, you didn’t type your keywords into a search engine, instantly rewarded.
 You waited outside the windowed break room for the reference librarian to finish her Virginia Slim and Sanka, adjust her pencil skirt with a brisk, two–handed tug and twist. and make a lady-like trip to the loo.
 (Or so I seem to recall with pubescent clarity that began my love of libraries.